Here is what you need to consider if you are buying vacant land for a cottage. Watch out for the major pitfalls, bylaws

 - And those that require solar panels and rain barrels.

 Deciding which type of property to buy is a matter of personal preference.
 Here are a few things to consider:

 - Land that has access to services is much easier to resell.

 - It’s easier to convert a cottage to a full-time home if it has access to the internet.

 - Off-grid systems aren’t for the faint of heart.
-Even if you pay someone else to do all the work of installing and maintaining, it’s not going to be as simple as turning on a light switch.
+Even if you pay someone else to do all the work of installing and maintaining it, it’s not going to be as simple as turning on a light switch.

 Beware of the Major Pitfalls